aborroy/knowledge-enrichment-api/README.md

 | `DATA_CURATION_OAUTH_URL` / `CONTEXT_ENRICHMENT_OAUTH_URL`         | OAuth token endpoint                                            |

 Copy `application.yaml` if you need to tweak ports or logging.

+## Running with Docker

+Start the application by running

+`docker compose up --build`

+The application will be available at http://localhost:8080.

 ## HTTP API